f0rmiga/sessiongate/README.md

 # Session Gate

 Session Gate is a Redis module to ease session management using tokens.
 This module does NOT do user management, don't get confused.
-In the real world, most of the sessions are related to a user but do you crazy logic to manage the users the way you want.
+In the real world, most of the sessions are related to a user but do your crazy logic to manage the users the way you want.

 ## How it works